rstacruz/til-2013/_posts/2015-04-22-navigate-code-with-ctags.md

 Ctags lets you get an index of *tags* in a project.
 Coupled with some integration with your editor (shown: Vim's [unite-tag]), it will give you two interesting features to help you traverse code bases faster:

-1. Jump to where any class/module/method/function is defined, given it's name. (`:tag` in Vim)
+1. Jump to where any class, module, method, or function is defined given it's name.
+In vim, that's `:tag`.

-2. Place your cursor on a word, and jump to where it's defined with one keystroke. (`^]` in Vim)
+2. Place your cursor on a word, and jump to where it's defined with one keystroke.
+In vim, that's `^]`.

 ## Installing Ctags